Times Square’s New Year’s Eve celebrations open to fully vaccinated revelers, NYC mayor says - NewsBreak

 MANHATTAN ( WPIX ) – New Year’s Eve in Times Square will be a lot more lively this year as revelers are welcome back to ring in 2022, Mayor Bill de Blasio announced Tuesday.

 The celebration will be back in “in full strength” to those who are fully vaccinated against COVID-19 and present a valid photo ID, the mayor said.
-Those who are unable to get vaccinated due to a medical disability must be masked and provide a negative COVID test within 72 hours.Texas doctor suspended for ‘spreading dangerous misinformation’ on COVID-19
+Those who are unable to get vaccinated due to a medical disability must be masked and provide a negative COVID test within 72 hours.Registered sex offender back behind bars after attending own child’s birthday party

 Those under the age of five must be with a fully vaccinated adult.